crate/services-docs/docs/reference/billing.rst

 ==================

 CrateDB Cloud has three general principles for billing.
-Firstly, we only ever bill actual usage of any of our services.
+Firstly, we only ever bill actual usage of any of the provided services.
 This means there are no flat fees or minimum payments.

 Secondly, we only bill for a given period.
 This means any usage costs are rounded up to the nearest hour of use for Marketplace customers and to the